Tomn94/ebooks_tutorial/arkdown.md

 Then you’ll want to install all of the dependencies (which are in Ruby)

 ```
+sudo gem install bundler
-sudo bundle install
+bundle install
 ```

-Note: This `sudo` trick is a hack and I would suggest against it for them most part.
+> This `sudo` trick is a hack and I would suggest against it for them most part.
 The only reason I’m adding it here is I assume most of you will not touch Ruby again on your machines.
-If you’re planning on using Ruby in the future, or if you have before, set up a Ruby environment and fix gem permissions, then run this command without root privileges as a less hack-ey method.
+If you’re planning on using Ruby in the future, or if you have before, set up a Ruby environment and fix gem permissions, then run this command without root privileges as a less hack-ey method. `sudo` provides root access, which gives you complete God-like control of your machine.
+You should always be careful with any command you run with it.
+In this particular case we're simply installing a few gems/libraries, but always make sure you know what you're running with it.

 Once the dependencies (gems) are installed, [npm](http://nodejs.org/download/) will be the next thing you’ll need installed.